plone/training/relations.rst

 A RelationValue Object does not reference all objects directly.
 For the target, it uses an id it gets from the `IntId` Utility.
-This id allows direct recovery of the obect.
+This id allows direct recovery of the object.
 The source object stores it directly.

 Widgets are provided by `plone.app.z3cform`.
 Some converters are provided by `plone.app.relationfield`.
 The widget that Plone uses can also store objects directly.